 Among the emerging class of lower-global warming potential (GWP) refrigerants, CO2 (or R-744) is one of the few alternatives that already has a global track record of success in commercial refrigeration.
-For the next installment in our Journey to Lower-GWP Refrigerants E360 Webinar series, Brent Cheshire, Emerson’s manager of end-user services and I will explore how CO2 refrigeration strategies are being leveraged to help U.S. food retailers achieve regulatory compliance and meet sustainability objectives.
+For the next installment in our Journey to Lower-GWP Refrigerants E360 Webinar series, Brent Cheshire, Copeland’s manager of end-user services and I will explore how CO2 refrigeration strategies are being leveraged to help U.S. food retailers achieve regulatory compliance and meet sustainability objectives.
 This free webinar will take place on Tuesday, Aug.
 30 at 2 p.m.
 EDT/11 a.m.
 PDT.

 Although CO2 has been used effectively in refrigeration applications for decades, continuing advancements in CO2 transcritical booster (TCB) technologies have driven a significant increase in global adoption in recent years.
 Not only are modern CO2 systems simpler to own, operate and manage, they also can be configured to operate efficiently in a variety of climate zones.
 As more U.S. retailers embark on their lower-GWP refrigerant transitions, it’s no surprise that the adoption of CO2 TCB systems is becoming more widespread throughout North America.

 In our upcoming webinar, Navigating the CO2 Refrigeration Landscape, Brent and I will review the drivers behind the growing trend of CO2 adoption and examine the technological advancements enabling the next generation of CO2 refrigeration applications.